Volkan Demirel

-Volkan Demirel ([ꞵoɫˈkan deˈmiɾæl]; born 27 October 1981) is a Turkish coach, pundit and former professional footballer.
-He is the manager of the Turkish club Hatayspor.
-For many years, he was the starting goalkeeper of Fenerbahçe and the Turkish national team.
+Volkan Demirel ([ꞵoɫˈkan deˈmiɾæl]; born 27 October 1981) is a Turkish football coach, pundit and former international goalkeeper.
+He is currently the head coach of Süper Lig club Gençlerbirliği.
+For many years, he was the starting goalkeeper of Fenerbahçe and the Turkey national team.

 Club career

-Demirel was born in Fatih, İstanbul to a family from Artvin with Georgian and Laz roots.
+Demirel was born in Fatih, Istanbul to a family from Artvin with Georgian and Laz roots.
 He joined Kartalspor as an 18-year-old in 1999 and became the starting goalkeeper the following year.
 Demirel played in 51 matches over the next two seasons, earning a transfer to Fenerbahçe at the start of the 2002 season.

 Originally backing up Rüştü Reçber and Recep Biler, Demirel made his debut for the club on 26 April 2003.
 After Reçber's transfer to Barcelona, Demirel competed in 19 league matches, splitting time with Biler (who played in 14 matches).
 He also featured in three Turkish Cup matches and won the 2003–04 Süper Lig title with Fenerbahçe.

 Following season, Demirel won another Süper Lig title, but was relegated to the bench after Rüştü Reçber returned to the club at the start of the season.
 Demirel was the starting goalkeeper at the start of the 2005–06 season, but was benched halfway through the season.
 At the start of the 2006–07, Demirel was the first choice keeper, but was supplanted by Reçber for a second time.
 After Reçber suffered an injury, Serdar Kulbilge took over as starting goalkeeper in favor of Demirel for the rest of the season.
 Demirel played in 25 league matches the following season, with Kulbilge playing the rest.
 Demirel was the starting goalkeeper for the Fenerbahçe squad that progressed past the group stages of the 2007–08 UEFA Champions League.
 In the Round of 16 tie with Sevilla, Demirel made several mistakes, costing two goals.
 However, he went on to save three penalties in the penalty shootout, helping the club progress to the quarter-finals, the first time in club history.
 Fenerbahçe went on to face Chelsea, losing 2–3 on aggregate.
 Following Kulbilge's transfer to Kocaelispor, Demirel took over as starting goalkeeper.
 Demirel signed a four-year contract extension at the end of the 2008–09 season.